 Jordan Billan has been working at Le Cèdre for the past five years, first as a sous-chef.
 He was promoted to Executive Chef in June 2019.
 He has built a team that is motivated and ready to accept any challenge.
 Jordan’s philosophy has always been to create a friendly working atmosphere using local and seasonal products.

 Tell us about your background?

-My parents have always worked in the hospitality industry; they settled in Burgundy about 20 years ago.
-I learned a lot from them and had the opportunity to meet many professionals in the region such as producers or hoteliers.
+My parents have always worked in the hospitality industry.
+They settled in Burgundy about 20 years ago.
+I learned a lot from them and had the opportunity to meet many professionals in the region, such as producers and hoteliers.
 It has been a real asset at the beginning of my career to have such a big network of artisans.
 I started working with renowned chefs such as Franck Schmitt, who taught me the basics of traditional French cuisine.
-I also gained a lot of knowledge from Stephane Derbord, who shared his passion for “terroir” and his respect for the raw materials he uses when I was working in his Dijon’s restaurant.
+I also learned a lot from Stephane Derbord, who shared his passion for “terroir” and his respect for the raw materials he uses when I was working in his Dijon restaurant.

 What did you think of Le Cèdre before you joined the team?

-Le Cèdre is a reference in Burgundy, famous for its reputation as one of the best and most welcoming hotels in the region.
+Le Cèdre is a reference in Burgundy.It’s famous for its reputation as one of the best and most welcoming hotels in the region.
 From day one, I felt like I was part of a big project with an ambitious team.
-I arrived when the hotel obtained its 5th star and the restaurant had its first Michelin star.
+I arrived when the hotel obtained its fifth star, and the restaurant had its first Michelin star.

 What are your goals for the restaurant?

 I was raised with the ideology that “local is best.”
 For me, it was obvious to strengthen the relationship with local producers, to meet them, but also to instill this value in my team.
 I want the staff to thoroughly understand the importance of this concept and to recognize the work that goes into producing the raw ingredients.
 I also want guests to see it on their plates and for it to become the signature of the restaurant.